-- Employers offer performance-based pay for high-value, high-priority credentials supporting ability to use skills. - Students may demonstrate their skills through portfolios. - Use blockchain39 to document achievements and portfolio. - Need new types of student assessment. - Current assessments focus too much on knowledge and not enough on skills, character, and meta learning. - Students take most current assessments working alone rather than in teams.
-Need authentic assessments of team work with hands-on performance components. - Leading-edge assessments use simulation and are more applied, with problem solving scenarios that assess whether you can use knowledge. - Create dashboards for parents and students to see skill attainment, including credentials. - Use micro credentials and then stack those credentials to meet employer-relevant needs. - There is a tension between broad versus specific measurement of skills. - Include all stakeholders in identifying what and how to measure skills. - Measuring college or postsecondary readiness is different than college or postsecondary success. - Some postsecondary institutions use transcripts, others don't. - Transcripts could provide an opportunity to leverage high school data for postsecondary instructors to know what students have done prior to college and to personalize postsecondary instruction.
+- Employers offer performance-based pay for high-value, high-priority credentials supporting ability to use skills. - o Students may demonstrate their skills through portfolios. - Use blockchain38 to document achievements and portfolio. - Need new types of student assessment. - Current assessments focus too much on knowledge and not enough on skills, character, and meta learning. - Students take most current assessments working alone rather than in teams.
+Need authentic assessments of team work with hands-on performance components. - Leading-edge assessments use simulation and are more applied, with problem solving scenarios that assess whether you can use knowledge. - Create dashboards for parents and students to see skill attainment, including credentials. - Use micro credentials and then stack those credentials to meet employer-relevant needs. - There is a tension between broad versus specific measurement of skills. - Include all stakeholders in identifying what and how to measure skills. - Measuring college or postsecondary readiness is different than college or postsecondary success. - Some postsecondary institutions use transcripts, others don't. - Transcripts could provide an opportunity to leverage high school data for postsecondary instructors to know what students have done prior to college and to personalize postsecondary instruction. - Expect seat time to be a less helpful measure from an industry perspective.
+They will be interested in a "transcript" with learning opportunities, perhaps using blockchain technology.

-39 For information about blockchain: https://hbr.org/2017/01/the-truth-about-blockchain
+38 For information about blockchain: https://hbr.org/2017/01/the-truth-about-blockchain

-- Expect seat time to be a less helpful measure from an industry perspective.
-They will be interested in a "transcript" with learning opportunities, perhaps using blockchain technology. - For transcripts to be useful to instructors, need a way to standardize them. - Need to include attendance on transcript. - Metrics of academic rigor exist with validity evidence provided to support their value in predicting college outcomes. - Concern with the shelf life of measures such as SAT or ACT, course grades, etc. Are high school results as valid for older, returning students? - Metrics should include student employment. - Measures of service learning are needed.
+- For transcripts to be useful to instructors, need a way to standardize them. - Need to include attendance on transcript. - Metrics of academic rigor exist with validity evidence provided to support their value in predicting college outcomes. - Concern with the shelf life of measures such as SAT or ACT, course grades, etc. Are high school results as valid for older, returning students? - Metrics should include student employment. - Measures of service learning are needed.